Marchesi di Barolo

-The Marchesi di Barolo Estate encompasses approximately 430 acres of vineyards in the Langhe, some of the finest in Piedmont.
-The cellars are located in the village of Barolo, overlooking the magnificent village landmark, the Renaissance castle of the Marchesi Falletti di Barolo.
+The Marchesi di Barolo estate encompasses approximately 430 acres of vineyards in the Langhe, some of the finest in Piedmont, including the prestigious Cannubi cru.
+The cellars are located in the village of Barolo, overlooking the Renaissance castle of the Marchesi Falletti di Barolo.

-In 1929, Emilio Pietro Abbona, known for his Cannubi wines, acquired the cellars of Marchesi di Barolo and slowly acquired parcels of the Marchesi estate, piece by piece.
 Today, Marchesi di Barolo remains a family business.
-Since 2006, the estate has been under the direction of Pietro’s great-grandson and 5th generation winemaker, Ernesto Abbona and his wife Anna, who have inherited a longstanding winemaking tradition and a love of the vineyards and its wines.
-Flavio Fenocchio is the estate’s Technical Director and Dino Bevione manages the viticulture.
-Marchesi di Barolo’s historic cellar stores a library of over 40,000 bottles of Barolo, with vintages dating back to 1859.
+Since 2006, the estate has been under the direction of Pietro’s great-grandson and fifth-generation winemaker, Ernesto Abbona and his wife Anna, who have inherited a longstanding winemaking tradition and a love of the vineyards and its wines.

-The Abbona family controls a total of 430 acres of UNESCO World Heritage vineyards:
+The Abbona family controls a total of 430 acres of UNESCO World Heritage vineyards, of which:

 • 185 acres are estate-owned

--53 acres in the comune of Barolo including its most prestigious vineyards: Cannubi (11 acres), Sarmassa (8 acres), Coste di Rose (4 acres), Paiagallo (5 acres), and Ravera (1.5 acres)
+-53 acres in the commune of Barolo including its most prestigious vineyards: Cannubi (11 acres), Sarmassa (8 acres), Coste di Rose (4 acres), Paiagallo (5 acres), and Ravera (1.5 acres)

 • 245 acres are farmed by family and friends (30+ year relationships)